Dejan Kostic (Link to Full CV)

 My recent focus is on using machine learning for systems, and building systems for machine learning.
 One key example is our project on Scalable Federated Learning (SFL).
 This project aims to develop a highly scalable, flexible, extensible, distributed federated machine learning approach that can directly benefit public health and wellness.
 More details are available in the SFL blog.
 In our recent CFD paper we demonstrate our ability to perform dropout on image recognition models using coding theory (e.g., using Gold codes), resulting in more than 2X network bandwidth savings when used for Federated Learning.
 Our DeepGANTT IPSN '23 paper demonstrates our ability to apply transformers to graph neural networks for scaling up an IoT scheduling problem 10X beyond what a constraint optimization solver can solve in a reasonable time.

 I remain committed to working on low-latency networked systems, with my biggest effort in the 2018-2024 period being my ERC Consolidator Project called ULTRA.
 In this single-PI, 2-Million EUR project, we want to dramatically change the way Internet Services are constructed.
-The project has started well, and in our SoCC 2018 paper, we present Kurma, our fast and accurate load balancer for geo-distributed storage systems.
+In our SoCC 2018 paper, we present Kurma, our fast and accurate load balancer for geo-distributed storage systems.
 We have recently collaborated with Ericsson on our CacheDirector work published at EuroSys 2019.
 The work on Metron (NFV service chains at the true speed of the underlying hardware) has led to, and has inspired this project.
 Our most recent CoNEXT 2019 paper called RSS++shows how load-balancing with Receive Side Scaling (RSS) can be improved for large increases in efficiency.
 In our NSDI 2020 paper we have introduced Cheetah, a new load balancer for solving the difficult challenge of remembering which server is serving which connection, without the tradeoff between uniform load balancing and efficiency.
 In our ASPLOS 2021 paper, we have shown that vertically integrating a network protocol stack enables a single CPU core to forward packets faster than 100 Gbps.
 More details are available at the PacketMill project page.
 The Metron journal article is now also available, and it shows how high performance NFV service chaining can be done even in the presence of blackboxes.
 Our NSDI 2022 paper Packet Order Matters shows a surprising result: deliberately delaying packets can improve the performance of backend servers by up to a factor of 2 (e.g., those used for Network Function Virtualization)!
 We show three different scenarios in which our Reframer can be deployed.

 In our OSDI 2020 paper on Assise, we provide a blueprint of how a next generation distributed file system should be built on top of NVRAM that is becoming widely available, and achieve large performance gains.
 Our LineFS paper (Best Paper award at SOSP '21) builds upon this work by offloading CPU-intensive tasks to a SmartNIC (BlueField-1 in our case) for about 80% performance improvement across the board.
 Our RedN NSDI 2022 paper shows another suprising result, namely that Remote Direct Memory Access (RDMA), as implemented in widely deployed RDMA Network Interface Cards, is Turing Complete!
 We leverage this finding to reduce the tail latency of services running on busy servers by 35x!